conterra/mapapps-basemap-slider/README.md

 ------------------
 **Requirement: map.apps 4.3.0**

-Simply add the bundle "dn_basemapslider" to your map.apps 4 app and load the baselayer in the order you want them to be displayed
+Simply add the bundle "dn_basemapslider" to your map.apps 4 app and load the baselayer in the order you want them to be displayed.
+To show the baselayers in the mapflow add:

+    "dn_basemapslider":{
+      "BasemapSliderModel":{
+        "showInMapflow": true
+      }
+    },
+to your app.json

 Development Guide
 ------------------